 For more information regarding faculty advising, please review the Faculty Handbook each semester for procedural updates.

-College educational planning is a shared responsibility between students and major advisors.
-Being familiar with your responsibilites as a major advisor will allow you to help students to successfully reach their educational goals.
+College educational planning is a shared responsibility between students and advisors.
+Being familiar with your responsibilities as a major advisor will allow you to help students to successfully reach their educational goals.

 The Advising Committee serves as the official faculty advising voice on campus.
 The Advising Committee assists with campus-wide advising initiatives, develops in-service advising best practices workshops, and collaborates with other committees in the enrollment management process.